 As a Member you have rights and responsibilities when receiving health care.
 As your health care partner, the Claims Administrator wants to make sure your rights are respected while providing your health benefits.
-That means giving you access to the Claims Administrator's network health care Providers and the information you need to make the best decisions for your health.
-As a Member, you should also take an active role in your care.
+That means giving you access to the Claims Administrator's network of Doctors and other healthcare professionals, who will help make the best decisions for your health.